igemsoftware2020/UIUC_Illinois/README.md

 # Welcome to VIRALIZER.

-This repository contains the code and the software involved into creating our webpage.
+This repository contains the code and the software involved in creating our webpage.
 To view our final product, click the link below.

 [insert link here]